Alfaxalone: History

 In 1941, progesterone and 5β-pregnanedione were discovered to have CNS depressant effects in rodents.
 This began a search to make a synthetic steroid that could be used as an anesthetic.
 Most of these efforts were aimed at making alfaxalone more water-soluble.

 In 1971, a combination of alfaxalone and alfadolone acetate was released as the anesthetics Althesin (for human use) and Saffan (for veterinary use).
 The two were dissolved in Cremophor EL: a polyoxyelthylated castor oil surfactant.

-Althesin was removed from the market in 1984 for causing anaphylaxis; it was later found that this was due to Cremphor EL, which caused the body to release histamine, rather than alfaxolone or alfadolone.
-Saffan was removed from use for dogs only, but stayed on for other animals, none of which histamine release to the same extant that dogs did.
+Althesin was removed from the market in 1984 for causing anaphylaxis; it was later found that this was due to Cremophor EL, which caused the body to release histamine, rather than alfaxolone or alfadolone.
+Saffan was removed from use for dogs only, but stayed on for other animals, none of which histamine release to the same extent that dogs did.
 It was still especially valued in cats for its lack of depressant effects on the cardiovascular system, which made it three times less fatal than any other anesthetic on the market at the time.
-The release of histamine caused most cats (70%) to have edema and hyperemia in their ears and paws; only some also got laryngeal or pulmonary edema.
+The release of histamine caused most cats (69%) to have edema and hyperemia in their ears and paws; only some also got laryngeal or pulmonary edema.

 In 1999, a lyophilized form of alfaxalone was released for cats.
-The new drug, Alfaxan, used a cyclodextrin as a carrier agent to make alfaxalone more water-soluble rather than Camphor EL.
+The new drug, Alfaxan, used a cyclodextrin as a carrier agent to make alfaxalone more water-soluble rather than Cremophor EL.
 Alfadolone was not included in the mixture, as its hypnotic effects were quite weak.
 An aqueous form of Alfaxan was released in Australia in 2000–2001, and Saffan was finally removed from the market in 2002.
 Alfaxan was released in the UK in 2007, central Europe in 2008, Canada in 2011, and the United States in 2012.

 Currently, a human form of alfaxalone is in development under the name "Phaxan": alfaxalone will be dissolved in 7-sulfo-butyl-ether-β-cyclodextrin, which, unlike the cyclodextrin used in Alfaxan, is not toxic to people.